Discussion and analysis

-The WSIB continues to emphasis an integrated approach to recovery and return-to-work, including specialized medical assessment and treatment services.
-Our work transition program also continues to result in positive outcomes.
-Approximately 88 per cent of people returned to work upon completion of their work transition plan in 2017, as compared to 84 per cent in 2016.
+Our emphasis on an integrated approach to recovery and return-to-work, including specialized medical assessments and treatment services has helped improve our return-to-work outcomes.
+Our return-to-work program is having positive results, and in 2018, 94 per cent of injured and ill people returned to work after finishing their plan compared to 88 per cent in 2017.

 In 2018, our return-to-work and case management staff continued to focus on return-to-work and building case-specific plans for employees and businesses early on in the claim.
 We want to support injured and ill people to return to productive and safe work.
 For businesses, this means less disruption to their workforce because they will continue to have an experienced and productive employee at work.
 We are proud of the improvements we’ve achieved with our improved return-to-work and recovery outcomes.